mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 Docker Compose allows to define containers, dependencies, network links and mount points using a convenient YAML file.
-This file together with all other TODO artifacts required to run the TangoJS Panel application together with a minimal Tango installation are available at TODO [].
 A Docker Compose file with Tango, MySQL database and mTango has been created during TangoJS development and is available online[^foot-tango-workspace].
 One can add a new entry in the `services` section of `docker-compose.yml` file